 - Point cloud signature is deactivated by default.
-Its activation/deactivation is controlled by PTC commands (see Section 2.5 Tools), regardless of the Cyber Security Master Switch.
+Its activation/deactivation is controlled by PTC commands (see Section 5 Communication protocol), regardless of the Cyber Security Master Switch.
 This webpage only sets the Shared Secret Key of point cloud signature. - Firmware and software upgrades are always encrypted and signed, regardless of the Cyber Security Master Switch.